 - Baker’s Cyst

 - Inflammation of the knee joint

 Depending on how much damage has been caused to the knee impacts how good a result we can achieve.
-Often serious tears to ligaments and meniscus require surgery first.
-Acupuncture can help with recovery and pain management both before and after surgery.
-Generalized knee pain and soft tissue injuries I find respond very well to Acupuncture.
+Often serious tears to ligaments and meniscus will require surgery.
+Acupuncture may help with recovery and pain management both before and after surgery.
+Generalized knee pain from soft tissue injuries and tight muscles around the knee is often more receptive to Acupuncture.
 As no major structural damage has occurred, the prognosis is often very good.
-As the knee is a weight bearing joint, it is important to seek treatment as soon as possible, as the joint rarely gets rest.
-Meaning its very easy for the joint to deteriorate.
+As the knee is a weight bearing joint, it is important to seek treatment as soon as possible, as the joint rarely gets rest, so causing further deterioration is quite likely.

 Common Causes of Knee Pain

 - excessive exercise/lack of stretching

 - old age and wear and tear to the joint

 - Excess weight